niol/sd-keepaneye/README.md

 It features the following functionality:

-* send mail upon job failure.
+* send mail upon job failure: this feature is provided by `keepaneyed` which monitors systemd events using the D-Bus interface.

 ## Alternatives